 - Reduce your heating bill by adjusting your thermostat to lower temps.
 Or conversely, your cooling bill by raising the thermostat.
 You will save a bundle depending on what time of the year it is when you take your trip.

 - I like to pack the car with our luggage the night before when it’s nice and dark.
 When we get in the car to leave the next day, no one is the wiser about what our plans are.

 Good perimeter lighting is a great way to burglar-proof your home

 - Invest in motion controlled outdoor lighting.
 It’s been my experience that thieves scatter like roaches when the spotlight is on them.
 Make it difficult for them to violate your property by installing motion detectors.
 It will be a sure tip-off for any trusted neighbor who is aware of your absence.

-- If you are inclined to keep a spare set of keys hidden on your property, try to find the most inconspicuous place to do so.
-It’s surprising how many people still put them underneath a welcome mat or some out of place rock close by the steps.
+- If you keep a spare set of keys hidden on your property, find the most inconspicuous place to do so.
+It’s surprising how many people still put them underneath a welcome mat.
+Some will also use an out of place rock close by the steps.
 At least make the thief break a sweat before the cops come to take them away.